sofwerx/althea-firmware/README.md

 You may also find `build-and-upgrade.yml` interesting.
 It simply runs the build and firmware upgrade playbooks back to back for one button testing of changes.

+## Steps for flashing First Time Omnia
+1. Open router and connect serial to USB cable.
+Note that you may need drivers to use the cable with your computer.
+Run a program like minicom and have it listen on some device with the name tty.usbserial or something to that effect.
+2.

 Something didn't work
 ---------------------